Recommended Self-Publishing Tools for Your Author Business

 I use PublishDrive to distribute my books to other retailers in Eastern Europe and China.

-It takes a while for my books to be available for sales on these retailers.
-But seeing my books available for sale on these retailers is already good enough for me.
+It takes a while for my books to be available for sale at these retailers.
+But hey, I’m glad that my books are now available at retailers that I can never reach on my own.

 Sell books directly to your readers